Glossary for new students

 School: Courses are all organised into different schools that look after similar subject matter areas.
 Our schools are:

-SPA (or Student Progression Administrator): A staff member in your school who helps students with everything from support in difficult personal times to staying on track with progressing through their course.
-Student Progression Administrators can provide pastoral support, monitor attendance and engagement, support students through procedures such as Fitness to Study and also refer and signpost students to wider university teams.
+SPA (or Student Progression Advisor): A staff member in your school who helps students with everything from support in difficult personal times to staying on track with progressing through their course.
+Student Progression Advisors are here to support your academic progression and engagement; while also helping you access the wellbeing support you may need.

 Student Hub: The Student Hub is an internal site that hosts key information for students and links to all the systems you need for everyday uni life.
 You can access the Student Hub as soon as you have completed registration.